 New students should be sure to complete the application process found at Become a Student.
 For those who need assistance, please send an email to firstname.lastname@example.org or call (252) 823-5166 and press 1 for Student Services.

-Spring semester classes begin January 7 and end May 5.
-Most classes will be delivered online, with some offered as a hybrid of online and in-person instruction.
+Fall semester classes begin August 19 and end December 17.
+Many classes will be delivered both in-person and online, with some offered as a hybrid of online and in-person instruction.
 A number of classes will be delivered through synchronous learning, which is online instruction that occurs in real time, often with a set class schedule and required login times.